Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

-$\bullet$ Instead of using Carleman representation of the collision operator, we introduce a new coordinate system which enables us to make full use of the cancellation and the law of sines to describe the behavior of $\mathcal{M}^{\epsilon,0}(f)$.
-The method is elementary and stable to catch the hyperbolic structure of $\mathcal{L}^\epsilon$.
+$\bullet$ Instead of using Carleman representation of the collision operator, in Lemma \ref{lowerboundpart1} we introduce a new coordinate system which enables us to make full use of the cancellation and the law of sines to estimate $\mathcal{M}^{\epsilon,0}(f)$.
+The method is elementary but effective to catch the hyperbolic structure of $\mathcal{L}^\epsilon$ uniformly in $\epsilon$.